SLAMPAI/game_reasoning_arena/docs/contributing.rst

 Contributing
 ============

-We welcome contributions to Board Game Arena!
+We welcome contributions to Game Reasoning Arena!
 This guide will help you get started.

 Development Setup
 -----------------